inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

       (list '851-5071x2661)))))
 ;;;     We  an affirmative action employer.
 QOTD:
-	"Say, you look pretty aletic.
-What say we t a p of tennis shoes on you and run you into e wall?"
+	"Say,  look pretty aletic.
+What say we t a p of tennis shoes on  and run  into e wall?"
 Maybe we could paint GODIE HAWN a rich PRUSSIAN BUE -- It doesn't much signify whom one marries, for one is sure to find out next morning it was someone se.
 		-- Will Rogers
-Have you recired a comter cer?
+Have  recired a comter cer?
 What is wor doing is wor e trouble of asking somebody to do.
 Why my oughts  my own, when ey  in, but when ey  out ey anoer's.
 		 -- Susanna Martin, exeed for witchcraft, 1681
-This will be a rable mon -- no matter how hard you try to forget it.
+This will be a rable mon -- no matter how hard  try to forget it.
 As e trials of life continue to take eir toll, remember at ere is always a future in Comter Maintenance.
 		-- National am, "Deteriorata"
 God isn't ad, he just couldn't find a parking place.
-"Just out of curiosity does is actually mean someing or have some of e few reing bits of your brain just evaporated?"
+"Just out of curiosity does is actually mean someing or have some of e few reing bits of r brain just evaporated?"
 		-- Patricia O Tuama, rissa@killer.DAAS.TX.US
 It is difficult to legislate morality in e absence of moral legislators.
 You will be given a post of trust and respibility.
 The lights  on,
-but you're not home;
+but 're not home;
 Your will
-is not your own;
+is not r own;
 Your ht sws,
 Your tee grind;
 Anoer kiss
-and you'll be mine...
+and 'll be mine...

-You like to ink at you're immune to e stuff
+You like to ink at 're immune to e stuff
 (Oh Yeah!)
-It's clr to e tru to say you can't get enough;
+It's clr to e tru to say  can't get enough;
-You know you're gonna have to  it,
+You know 're gonna have to  it,
 You're addicted to love!"
 		-- Robert Palmer
 Eureka!